The Best Spots for Late-Night Eats

 The Loop West End

 This St. Louis Park eatery features a 360-degree bar, an outdoor patio with a fireplace, and fresh, fabulous food.
-It’s open every day until 1 a.m., with a stellar late-night happy hour from 9 p.m. to midnight during which hungry customers get a $3 discount on appetizers like buffalo chicken wontons and steak lettuce wraps or wood-fired pizzas with toppings like mac and cheese with bacon.
-End the night with a sweet treat like a hot fudge sundae or Key lime pie.
+It’s open Monday through Saturday until 2 a.m.
+(Sundays until 12 a.m.), with a stellar late-night menu filled with favorites such as buffalo chicken wontons, grilled steak lettuce wraps or wood-fired pizzas with toppings like mac and cheese with bacon.
+End the night with a sweet treat like a Loopy Brownie Sundae or house-made chocolate chippers.

 Punch Bowl Social

 For a chef-driven take on bar food favorites, visit Bloomington’s NorthStar Tavern.
 Check out their menu of customizable handheld sandwiches, with options for every taste and dietary restrictions, or go with a classic app like cheese curds, fried cauliflower and artichoke dip.
-Apps are $2 off during the daily late-night happy hour, which also includes drink specials on beer, craft cocktails, wine and more, making NorthStar the perfect spot for a laid-back night out with friends.
+Their late night happy hour menu includes drink specials on beer, craft cocktails, wine and more until 1 a.m., with wings, tacos, salads and other snacks available until 11 pm or later.
+NorthStar is the perfect spot for a laid-back night out with friends.